MoonBoi9001/Avalanche-node-quickstart-quide/Guide for Windows PC.md

 # Guide starts here if you have completed the prerequisites

+By this point you should have:
+    - Cmder.exe downloaded & installed.
+    - A Github account.
+    - A SSH keypair.

 ## Registering your server

+This guide gives an example walkthrough of how to register a server using popular/cheap provider 'Hetzner' for illustrative purposes, although you may prefer/need to use an alternative provider instead.

 #### 1. Purchase AX41-NVME on Hetzner